Configuration

 - First, make sure Streamer.bot is setup correctly.
 Refer to their docs for more information, for example, to setup with OBS.

-Use the import or set up manually following the next steps.
 After importing, you still need to create the necessary event actions for each event defined in the config.
 For example, if you got an event with ID “test”, you need to create an action named “Event_test”, that is going to be executed when the event “test” is redeemed.

 -